 Choose Digital Alternatives

-If you’re a student and if you’re going to be spending the money anyways, purchase the soft form of your course book.
-You’ll be working on your laptop anyways and it’s extremely convenient to have a soft version of your book, makes looking up problems 10 times easier.
+If you’re a student and if you’re going to be spending the money anyway, purchase the soft form of your coursebook.
+You’ll be working on your laptop anyway and it’s extremely convenient to have a soft version of your book, which makes looking up problems 10 times easier.

 Your utility bills too can be opted to be paid digitally.